Disposal of Russian rocket elements will become safer for the environment

 A new method has been developed to neutralize residual liquid fuel and safely discharge it from the toroidal tank of a spent rocket stage without harming the environment

-The process is initiated after the rocket separates from the central block and begins to rotate in the passive section of the trajectory.
-When the side booster rotates at an angular velocity of 3 radians per second, the liquid hydrogen peroxide residue stably accumulates at the tank's intake device.
+The process is initiated after the rocket separates from the central block and begins to rotate on the passive section of the trajectory.
+When the side booster rotates at an angular velocity of 3 radians per second, liquid hydrogen peroxide residue stably accumulates at the tank's intake device.
 Estimates have shown that about 90% of the hydrogen peroxide can be effectively removed by residual pressure within 45 seconds.
 Another 10% of the liquid residue evaporates and freezes as the pressure decreases.

 Total liquidation: Roscosmos will sell off old space technology